 It doesn’t matter what kind of business you own—your customers have the following questions:

 Is this business legitimate?
-Customers want to do business with companies that look like they’ve either been around for awhile, or will be.
+Customers want to do business with companies that look like they’ve either been around for a while or will be.
 It’s ok if your business is new, but you should project confidence and security.
-If you just slap up a couple saggy banners on the front lawn, your business will have a temporary feel.
-Instead, properly install your temporary banners above your doorway.
+There are multiple quality banner options that can help you do this.
+If you just slap up a couple of saggy banners on the front lawn, your business will have a temporary feel.
+Instead, properly install your vinyl banners above your doorway.
 Make sure that your yard signs are kept in good condition.
 Your signs should never give customers the impression that you’re headed for bankruptcy… or already closed.

 Is the business owner organized and professional?
 Customers don’t want to deal with haphazard, disorganized businesses—they have better ways to spend their time than babysitting the people who are supposed to be helping fulfill their needs.
 If you haven’t removed Christmas signage yet, now’s the time (well, the time was actually four weeks ago, but better late than even later).